Assistant Professor and Director

 Dr. Michals has a passion for women’s and gender history, particularly the ways in which individuals have been, and can be, historical agents and actors.
 Her research and teaching interests focus on how “out groups” – those existing outside or on the margins of mainstream US society – survive, thrive, and bring about social change.
-This includes the study of civil, women’s, and LGBTQIA rights movements of the 20th and 21st centuries.
+This includes the study of civil, women’s, and LGBTQIA rights movements of the 20th and 21stcenturies.
 She is currently completing the manuscript for a book on the emergence of women entrepreneurs in the decades after World War II, and she has begun a new project on the ways in which entrepreneurship has served as a form of activism for marginalized groups (women, people of color, LGBTQIA, the poor).
+She is also writing a chapter for a book on feminist fathering; Dr. Michals’ chapter will focus on popular television sitcoms of the 1960s and 1970s, feminism, and the making of modern fatherhood.
 Other research interests include the relationship between media/popular culture and gendered perceptions/experiences of aging.
 In 2016, Dr. Michals was a consultant/advisor to the Congressional Commission for the proposed American Museum of Women’s History in Washington, D.C.
 She is also a consultant/biographer for the online National Women’s History Museum and co-authored an exhibit on the history of women’s entrepreneurship (http://entrepreneurs.nwhm.org/).
 She served as acting director of Women’s and Gender Studies at Merrimack College in spring 2016 and in 2008, and has taught in the WGS program for many years.
 She was previously the Acting Associate Director of Women’s Studies at New York University.
 Prior to joining academia, Dr. Michals was a journalist for national magazines, including Ms. She maintains two blogs and is co-author of the U.S. History textbook A People and a Nation, Brief Edition.

 US Women’s History